Walk on Fire (film): Plot

 The next day, Lau gave a call to Chiu, who wanted HK$200,000 before staging the robbery.
 Lo Mo went to Chan for help, who refused to do so.
 When Chung told them that a Taiwanese drug dealer was coming to Hong Kong the next day, Lau thought of a plan to rob him.
-At first, the timid Lo Mo was reluctant to join before Lau told him that Lee treated him as a best friend and advised him to do it for avenging his friend, to which Lo Mo finally agreed to help.
+At first, the timid Lo Mo refused to join before Lau told him that Lee treated him as a best friend and advised him to do it for avenging his friend, to which Lo Mo finally agreed to help.

 At the airport, Lau disguised with a mustache and sunglasses kidnapped the drug dealer when Lo Mo and Chung came to pick them up with a van and drove away while being chased by the police.
-While Lau was forcing the drug dealer out of the car as they fought, Lo Mo accidentally revealed that they were police officers.
+While Lau was forcing the drug dealer out of the car, Lo Mo accidentally revealed that they were police officers.
 They finally got his money and left while the police were firing at them.

 At the OCTB headquarters, Chan told his subordinates that yesterday, Interpol Agent Chan Kwok-chiu, who was working undercover as the Taiwanese drug dealer, was robbed and suspected it was done by the police.
-The Interpol agent described one of them as an overweight man of 200 pounds and every 200 pound police officer in Hong Kong would be going to the Interpol headquarter for identification.
+The Interpol agent described one of them as an overweight man of 200 pounds and every 200-pound police officer in Hong Kong would be going to the Interpol headquarters for identification.
 Lo Mo told Lau and Chung about this and tried have him lose 10 pounds in one day by working out all day but obviously failed to do so.
 Later they suggested that him to speak Cantonese with a false Chiuchow accent.

 At the Interpol headquarters, Lo Mo successfully tricked the police by faking the accent before he was caught speaking accurate Cantonese.
 They called him in once again for identification before he was freed to go although they were suspicious of him.

 Later, Lau brought the HK$200,000 to Chiu.
 At night, while Lau was typing a report on the case, Chung came out and asked him why he was not sleeping yet.
 Lau then gave Chung a large sum of money, telling her to go to Lantau Island alone if the case was going to go on longer.
 She refused the money and they later go to a bar and had a drink where Chung sang a song to Lau, expressing her love to him and they later kissed outside.